LividDS/lds-lorevehicles/README.md

 * 75 of them having vehicle mod options for your customs script.

 # Important ⚠️
-* Treat all vehicles in this pack as the following: *Modifying this package and it's contents except the text data such as handling, meta files and mod-kit, uploading or hosting it elsewhere as is or in a modified state and selling, paywalling or monetizing in any shape or form is prohibited.*
+* Treat all vehicles in this pack as the following: *Modifying this package and it's contents except the text data such as handling, meta files and mod-kit, selling, paywalling or monetizing in any shape or form is prohibited.*
 * All vehicles can not be used as donator cars and can not be exclusive to one person.

 # Install 🔧